balogsun/doc-test/README.md

 Default output format [none]
 ```

-## Step 3: Clone this repo to your directory, change directory to **`terraform-eks-seun`** and run terraform command to initialize your modules.
+## Step 3: Clone this repo to your directory, change directory to **`terraform-eks-seun`** and run terraform command to initialize the modules.

 ```sh
 terraform init